-ANNETTE MALM JUSTAD Chairman
+ANNETTE MALM JUSTAD Chair

-Ms. Justad has been a member of American Shipping Company ASA's Board of Directors since December 2007.
+Ms. Justad has been a member of American Shipping Company ASA's Board of Directors since December 2007 and was elected as chair of the Board in 2010.
 From 2006 through 2010, she held the position of CEO of Eitzen Maritime Services ASA, a Norwegian marine shipping services Company.
-Prior to that she has held various positions in large companies such as Yara International ASA, Norgas Carriers/ IM Skaugen ASA, and Norsk Hydro ASA.
-Ms. lustad is a member of the Board of Port of London Authority, Odfjell, Awilco LNG ASA, Store Norske Kulkompani AS, Småkraft AS and Norske Tog AS.
+Prior to that she has held various positions in large companies such as Yara International ASA, Norgas Carriers/IM Skaugen ASA, and Norsk Hydro ASA.
+Presently, Ms. Justad is a partner at Recore, chair of REC Silicon, Norske tog AS and Store Norske Spitsbergen Kulkompani AS and a board member of Torm plc, Awilco LNG ASA and PowerCell Sweden AB.
 Ms. Justad holds a Master degree of Technology Management from MIT (Sloan School)/ NTH/NHH in addition to a MSc in Chemical Engineering from NTH.
 Ms. Justad is a Norwegian citizen.
 Ms. Justad holds 4,523 shares in the Company and has no stock options.
-She has been re-elected for the period 2017-2019.
+She has been re-elected for the period 2019-2021.

-PETER D. KNUDSEN Board member
+PETER D. KNUDSENBoard member

-Peter D. Knudsen is the Managing Partner of NorthCape AS.
-Mr. Knudsen previously worked as CEO of Oslo listed Camillo Eitzen & Co.
+Peter D. Knudsen is the Managing Partner of NorthCape AS, a financial advisory firm.
+Mr. Knudsen was previously the CEO of Oslo listed Camillo Eitzen & Co.
 ASA from November 2008 to February 2012.
 Prior to Camillo Eitzen & Co.
 ASA, Mr. Knudsen was employed by Nordea Bank (Shipping Offshore and Oil Services) for 15 years, and his last position was as a General Manager of Nordea Bank in Singapore.
-Mr. Knudsen has also been employed with GIEK.
-Den norske Creditbank. løtun Fonds and Stemoco Shipping.
+Mr. Knudsen has also been employed with GIEK, Den norske Creditbank, løtun Fonds and Stemoco Shipping.
+He is presently a board member with Oslo listed Pareto Bank ASA and Uglands Rederi AS.
 Mr. Knudsen holds an MBA from Arizona State University.
-Mr. Knudsen is presently a Board member of Uglands Rederi AS and Pareto Bank ASA.
-He is a Norwegian citizen and holds 2,000 shares of stock in the Company through Vilja AS.
-Mr. Knudsen has been a Board Member of American Shipping Company ASA since 2012 and has been re-elected for the period 2018-2020.
+He is a Norwegian citizen and holds 3,000 shares of stock in the Company through Vilja AS.
+Mr. Knudsen has been a Board Member of American Shipping Company ASA since 2012 and has been re-elected for the period 2020-2022.